Graphegon/CoinBLAS/README.md

 explodes the number of nodes visited in order to search across the blockchain.

-**Graphegon CoinBLAS Community Edition** is a Graph [Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra) analysis platform for bitcoin that uses the [GraphBLAS](https://graphblas.org) graph API and the [Python](https://python.org/) programming language as a framework for analyzing and solving graph problems over the bitcoin hypergraph.
+**Graphegon CoinBLAS Community Edition** is a [Graph Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra) analysis platform for Bitcoin that uses the [GraphBLAS](https://graphblas.org) graph API and the [Python](https://python.org/) programming language.
+CoinBLAS is as a framework for analyzing and solving graph problems over the bitcoin hypergraph.

 If you have enough RAM, Google BigQuery budget, cores and time you can load all of bitcoin history into in-memory graphs and do full-graph, full-flow analysis using simple, high level algebraic syntax.

+Or, you can [contact Graphegon](https://graphegon.com/) for a demo of their fully hosted multi-currency CoinBLAS system including Jupyter Notebook integration and many, many pre-configured Python data science goodies.

+# The Entire Blockchain fits in RAM

+The vast majority of large scale graph analysis platforms take a distributed map reduce approach.
+Graph vertices are partitioned horiziontally into a cluster of database nodes.
+A replication factor of one vertex per node means every step along the graph has a low probability of being stored localy (nanosecond access) and a high probabilty of being stored remotely (millisecond access).
+These odds get worse the bigger the cluster.

+This "shuffling" can be avoided by replicating more vertices to more nodes, but this explodes the cost of storage and taken to the extreme of copying everything means nothing is distributed about it anymore, it's just a pool of identical replicas.
+Distributed graph partitioning is always a lose-lose scenario, but you can trade off one set of losses for another and there can be a whole dark art to it if there is some exploitable structure in the data.

+The SuiteSparse:GraphBLAS library takes a different approach, it stores the entire graph in RAM, optimally using sparse and hyersparse matrix data structures and a library of pre-compiled graph operations.

+SuiteSparse data structures are specially optimized for concurrent processing using CPUs and GPUs.
+Most cloud providers today can offer machines with multiple terabytes of RAM, hundreds of CPU cores, and multiple GPUs.
+CoinBLAS can run on a laptop or a supercomputer thanks to the mathematical abstractions of the GraphBLAS and can process billions of edges with no practical upper limit.

 ![The entire blockchain in RAM](./docs/RAM.png)

-Loading the full blockchain graph takes up to 512GB of memory and
-$1000 worth of BigQuery cost, so that's probably out of most people's budgets.
+Loading the full blockchain graph using CoinBLAS takes up to 512GB of memory and $1000 worth of BigQuery cost, so that's probably out of most people's budgets.
 However CoinBLAS can load a month's worth of graph data at a time, costing only a few dollars per data-month.
 Current memory requirements to load all of November 2020 is 12GB of RAM, easily done on relatively modest laptop hardware.

 # Intro